mxagar/spark_big_data_guide/00_Intro_Big_Data/README.md

     - They store the data.
     - They communicate with their master NameNode to report their status regularly.
     - Actions: read and write data, replicate, process, etc.
-    - there are usually many DataNodes.
+    - There are usually many DataNodes.

 If we upload a 30 TB file/data to Hadoop, it goes to the NameNode, which chops it into chunks and stores the chunks in different DataNodes.
 Additionally, the chunks are replicated (by default, 3x) in different DataNodes to achieve resiliency and robustness (in case a DataNode goes down).